junxit/us-congress-bills-117/metadata.md

 - 2021-03-10 — Introduced in House
 - 2021-03-10 — Referred to the House Committee on Transportation and Infrastructure.
 - 2021-03-10 — Sponsor introductory remarks on measure.
 (CR E221)
+- 2021-03-11 — Referred to the Subcommittee on Water Resources and Environment.
+- 2021-03-24 — Committee Consideration and Mark-up Session Held.
+- 2021-03-24 — Ordered to be Reported by Voice Vote.
+- 2021-03-24 — Subcommittee on Water Resources and Environment Discharged.
+- 2021-05-28 — Placed on the Union Calendar, Calendar No. 27.
+- 2021-05-28 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-44.
+- 2021-05-28 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+117-44.